Storage units can be useful if they are used for short periods of time.

 People rent storage lockers because they think there isn’t enough space in their homes.
-There is a lot of under-utilized storage space in your home.
+There is a lot of underutilized storage space in your home.

 Sometimes it just takes a design expert to help you find it.

-Instead of wasting money on a storage locker invest in a custom closet or custom cabinetry.
-It might cost the same as renting a storage unit for a year or two but it will increase the value of your home.
+Instead of wasting money on a storage locker, invest in a custom closet or custom cabinetry.
+It might cost the same as renting a storage unit for a year or two, but it will increase the value of your home.

 5. Theft and damage

 A lot of self storage facilities don’t have onsite security guards.
-Depending on the construction of the storage locker it is possible to break into a storage unit.
+Depending on the construction of the storage locker, it is possible to break into a storage unit.

-If a storage unit doesn’t have climate control the contents of you unit could be at risk.
+If a storage unit doesn’t have climate control the contents of your unit could be at risk.
 Furniture and electronics that are exposed to extreme heat or cold can become damaged over time.
 Mould and water damage can also occur.